troutscoper/chungus-box/README.md

 # ChungusBox

 ChungusBox is the name for my home Jellyfin server that is automated through the *arr stack with downloads handled by RDTClient.
 I use Homarr as a home page and also run a few other applications to make it look pretty, have more information, and mess around with.
 This isn't a perfect server by any means, but it fits exactly what I wanted, and works well if you don't intend to hoard media as it has limited drive space.
+I set this up over a weekend at the beginning of this year as a fun project, and it also saves money.

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/0f319a75-c376-476a-8b8b-60554b05b381" />